sarvex/android-gradle-recipes/README.md

 The agp-4.2 branch currently represents the state of AGP 4.2.

-The agp-7.0 branch currently represents the state of the latest AGP 7.0 beta
+The agp-7.0 branch currently represents the state of AGP 7.0 (Android Studio Artic Fox)

-The agp-7.1 branch currently represents the state of the latest AGP 7.1 alpha
+The agp-7.1 branch currently represents the state of AGP 7.1 (Android Studio Bumblebee)

+The agp-7.2 branch currently represents the state of AGP 7.2 (Android Studio Chimpmunk)

+The agp-7.3 branch currently represents the state of AGP 7.2 (Android Studio Dolphin)

 ## How to report issues? ##